 And, of course, high demand for similar-looking watches that don't cost as much as new

 In recent years, counterfeit watches are an ever-growing market due to the high demand for luxury watches.
 But due to some of the original’s hefty price tags, not everyone can afford to pick up a pair or two.
 Thus the growth of the counterfeit watch market.

-Counterfeit watches are an ever-growing market due to the high demand for luxury watches and the price tag they have.
-Some people may be happy with a counterfeit watch and will seek out them, but if you want a genuine watch you need to be able to distinguish what is fake and to prevent you from being ripped off.
+Some people may be happy with a counterfeit watch and will seek them out, but if you want an original, you need to be able to distinguish what is fake to prevent you from being ripped off.

 Counterfeit watches can be crafted to look very similar if not indistinguishable to the untrained eye.
-At GEM Pawnbrokers, you can trust us as we are trained to spot counterfeits and we guarantee that the watches we sell are genuine.
+At GEM Pawnbrokers, you can trust we are trained to spot counterfeits, and we guarantee the watches we sell are genuine.